Deformation-obstruction theory for diagrams of algebras and applications to geometry: L algebras via higher derived brackets

 \subsection{Voronov's higher derived brackets}

-Constructing non-trivial examples of $L_\infty$ algebras might seem like a daunting task, as it involves infinitely many multilinear maps satisfying infinitely many compatibility conditions.
-Here we follow Frégier--Zambon \cite{fregierzambon1,fregierzambon2} and use a simple construction due to Voronov \cite{voronov1,voronov2} (see also \cite{kosmannschwarzbach1,kosmannschwarzbach2}), which constructs an $L_\infty$ algebra from simple data.
+From the definition we gave, constructing non-trivial examples of L$_\infty$ algebras might seem like a daunting task, as it involves infinitely many multilinear maps satisfying infinitely many compatibility conditions.
+Here we follow \cite{fregierzambon1,fregierzambon2} and use a construction due to Voronov \cite{voronov1,voronov2} (see also \cite{kosmannschwarzbach1,kosmannschwarzbach2}), which constructs an L$_\infty$ algebra from simple data.

 \begin{definition} Let $(\mathfrak g, [\blank {,} \blank])$ be a graded Lie algebra and let $\mathfrak a$ be an Abelian subalgebra.
 Let $P \colon \mathfrak g \tikzto \mathfrak a$ be a projection such that $\ker P \subset \mathfrak g$ is a subalgebra and let $M \in \ker P \cap \mathfrak g^1$ satisfying $[M, M] = 0$.
 The data $(\mathfrak g, \mathfrak a, P, M)$ which we shall write visually as $M \in \mathfrak g \toarg{P} \mathfrak a$ are called {\it Voronov data}.
 If instead $M \in \mathfrak g^1 \setminus \ker P$, then $M \in \mathfrak g \toarg{P} \mathfrak a$ are called {\it curved Voronov data}. \end{definition}